Using ground-based observatories, scientists discovered a distant dwarf planet, dubbed 2012 VP113, located beyond the known edge of our solar system.

 “The search for these distant inner Oort cloud objects beyond Sedna and 2012 VP113 should continue, as they could tell us a lot about how our Solar System formed and evolved,” says Sheppard.

-Sheppard and Trujillo used the new Dark Energy Camera (DECam) on the NOAO 4 meter telescope in Chile for discovery.
-DECam has the largest field-of-view of any 4-meter or larger telescope, giving it unprecedented ability to search large areas of sky for faint objects.
-The Magellan 6.5-meter telescope at Carnegie’s Las Campanas Observatory was used to determine the orbit of 2012 VP113 and obtain detailed information about its surface properties.
+Sheppard and Trujillo used the new Dark Energy Camera (DECam) on the NOAO 4-meter (13-foot) telescope in Chile for discovery.
+DECam has the largest field-of-view of any 4-meter or larger telescope, giving it unprecedented ability to search large areas of the sky for faint objects.
+The Magellan 6.5-meter (21.3-foot) telescope at Carnegie’s Las Campanas Observatory was used to determine the orbit of 2012 VP113 and obtain detailed information about its surface properties.

 “Some of these inner Oort cloud objects could rival the size of Mars or even Earth.
 This is because many of the inner Oort cloud objects are so distant that even very large ones would be too faint to detect with current technology,” says Sheppard.